UBC-MDS/UBC-MDS.github.io/resources_pages/quiz.md

 ### Example Cheatsheet

-*This cheatsheet is kindly shared by one of our amazing alums.
+*This cheatsheet is kindly shared by one of our amazing alums, Stephanie Ta.
 Its main purpose is to help you understand the format of a cheatsheet.
 We have not verified the content.
 Please do not plagiarize.
 The whole point of creating your own cheatsheet is that it supports your learning and retention of information.*

 ![cheatsheet-instruction1](imgs/571_quiz_1_cheatsheet.png)